ElhabashyLab/CLAUDIO/README.md

 * **Eugen Netz**

 ## Citation
-If you use CLAUDIO, please cite:
+If you use *CLAUDIO*, please cite:
 Röhl, Alexander, Eugen Netz, Oliver Kohlbacher, and Hadeer Elhabashy.
 "CLAUDIO: automated structural analysis of cross-linking data."
 Bioinformatics 40, no. 4 (2024): btae146.

 ## References